 Professor Sir John Ambrose Fleming is one of the great men of radio and electronics.

-Although the invention of the thermionic valve or vacuum tube is Fleming's major claim to fame, he also made many other important contributions to the field of electrical machinery, measurements during his working life.
 During Fleming's retirement he took a keen interest in a vast number of other topics associated with electronics which included the new area of television.

 Fleming's early years and education